cyberatlas/K8sCheckmate/WeeklyReports/492Report5.md

 #### 13 Mar - 19 Mar
 - John (17 Mar) [3 hours] - Tried to incorporate intelisense into our project
+- Sean (17 Mar) [3 hours] - Worked with John to try and get the python dev environment set up and compatible with our project

 #### 20 Mar - 26 Mar
+- Sean (20 Mar) [3 hours] - Worked with outputting parsed values to the terminal in a user-friendly way, as well as logging them for auditing purposes